Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: Experiments

 Two widely-used criteria Spearman rank-order correlation coefficient (SROCC) and the Pearson linear correlation coefficient (PLCC) are used to measure the performance of different BIQA models.
 Table \ref{result_syn} and Table \ref{authentic} list the quantitative results on synthetic distortion datasets and authentic distortion datasets, respectively.
-The best and second-best results are highlighted in bold.
-The proposed method achieves 16 best results across all IQA datasets.
+The best and second-best performances are highlighted in bold.
+The proposed method achieves 16 best results across all datasets.
 It indicates that our model exhibits excellent performances on both synthetic and authentic distortions.
 We attribute it to the data preparation of both synthetic distortion and authentic images for the joint contrast learning.
 In contrast, only synthetic distortion images can be employed to train the auto-encoders of SAWAR in a self-supervised way.
 Thus, the performance of SAWAR on authentic distortion datasets is inferior, although its performance on synthetic distortion datasets is impressive.
 In the CONTRIQUE and Re-IQA models, both types of distortions can be employed to train the quality-relevant feature extractors.
 However, they only consider visual contrast learning and ignore the benefits of language supervised learning.
 In addition, the CLIP-IQA model is mainly devoted to exploit the knowledge already contained in the pre-trained CLIP and finetune with simple statements.
 Different from them, the proposed method based on vision-language and visual contrastive learning can achieve superior results by using a more comprehensive text description.
+Table \ref{result_underwater} and Table \ref{result_enhanced} list the quantitative results on underwater and enhanced images datasets, respectively.
+The best and second-best results are highlighted in bold.
+HyperIQA, MUSIQ, CLIP-IQA exhibit significant performance degradation on the underwater dataset.
+This degradation may be due to the unique distortions in underwater images, which differ significantly from those in standard image quality assessments.
+The difference in performance is less in QADS, while the discrepancy in performance is least in GFIQA, which can be attributed to its sole composition of human facial images, thus presenting a limit range of content variability.
+This consistent outperformance on different types of IQA datasets underscores the robustness of SLIQUE and highlights the generalization of the representations learned by the model.